Cc618/Riddim/doc/README.md

 # Riddim Documentation
-Here is the documentation for the riddim language
+Here is the documentation for the riddim language.

 ## Sections
 - [Errors](errors.md)